darosior/website/content/posts/softforks.md

 their money.
 This happened progressively as Bitcoin grew, and it's hard to see how it could be replicated today.
 We need to appreciate how fragile is this coordination of millions of people spread around the world, with different backgrounds, cultures, incentives, on something as political as the rules defining their money.
-Polically as much as technically, consensus is the most important feature of Bitcoin and **we must be very careful in risking it**.
+Politically as much as technically, consensus is the most important feature of Bitcoin and **we must be very careful in risking it**.

 A soft fork is an update to the consensus rules defining Bitcoin.
 It is technically a